ady7ady7/career-log/README.md

 - Finished morning SQL course exercises (30 mins) - today I practiced using HAVING and combining multiple requirements in WHERE clause
 - Followed up with Datalemur exercise - 30 mins - it was doable, but needed some time and using HAVING was also very helpful here to maintain my subquery properly
 - Done another part of PBI Course on Coursera - it's currently going through a bit boring stage of theory, but there will be more practice soon, and I will also have to actually purchase PBI Service as the Desktop version will not be suitable for dashboards and it has certain limitations (30 mins)

+16.10.25
+- Started the day with my SQL course exercises - today it was easy and quick, without the extra question for some reason (20 mins)
+- Followed up with Datalemur exercise (20 mins) - it was rather easy today, I had brief issue when trying to use COUNT in GROUP BY, but it was not necessary (and also impossible)